The Jewish LobbyThe largest single-issue lobby in the USA

 American Friends of NGO Monitor

-American Israel Chamber of Commerce of Industry (both US and Israel)
+American Israel Chamber of Commerce of Industry (USA and Israel)

 American Israel Public Affairs Committee (AIPAC)